sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

    ```

 3. To grant permissions to the user being used to access the S3 bucket, go to IAM > Users, and click on “Add Permissions”.
-4. Below you can find a sample policy that gives the minimum permission required by dlt to a bucket we created above.
+4. Below you can find a sample policy that gives the minimum permission required by data_load_tool to a bucket we created above.
 The policy contains permissions to list files in a bucket, get, put, and delete objects. **Remember to place your bucket name in the Resource section of the policy!**

 ```json
 {